This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 Mentoring, monitoring and expert advice

-CLIENT: NATIONAL LOTTERY HERITAGE FUND
+CLIENTS: NATIONAL LOTTERY HERITAGE FUND & ARCHITECTURAL HERITAGE FUND

-- St John’s, Hyde Park, London: ‘Save Betty’ organ restoration project (mentor then monitor)
+- St John’s, Hyde Park, London: ‘Save Betty’ organ restoration project

-- Derbyshire Historic Buildings Trust: mentor for project to undertake an assessment of Historic Buildings at Risk in Derbyshire, with a view to finding new projects and ways of working, to invigorate a long-established, but latterly inactive, Building Preservation Trust
+- Derbyshire Historic Buildings Trust: project to undertake an assessment of Historic Buildings at Risk in Derbyshire, with a view to finding new projects and ways of working, to invigorate a long-established, but latterly inactive, Building Preservation Trust